 An overlooked aspect of many new restaurant owners is the hiring and managing of staff.
 As the owner, you are in charge of all the HR functions of your restaurant.
-This includes all the hiring and all the firing - plus everything in between.
+This includes all the hiring and all the firing, plus everything in between.
 Therefore, it's important to hire the right kind of people to work for you.

 Despite what many people think, not everyone is good at waiting tables or tending the bar.
 Nor can just anyone cook in a busy restaurant kitchen.
 All of these jobs take a certain skill set and talent to do them well.
 Finding good people to fill your vacant restaurant positions will help establish your new restaurant and ensure continued success for years to come.

 Just as important as hiring waitstaff and a bartender, hiring experienced kitchen staff is also important.
 Your restaurant concept will help guide you in what type of chef or cook to hire.
-More upscale dining concepts will require a chef of some sort with ample experience, while more basic concepts, like a food truck, is a good place for someone still learning the ropes of restaurant cooking.
+More upscale dining concepts will require a chef with ample experience, while more basic concepts, like a food truck, is a good place for someone still learning the ropes of restaurant cooking.
 Restaurant cooks and chefs come in all shapes and sizes and a wide variety of experiences.
-Depending on the size of your restaurant and layout of your restaurant kitchen, you may need only two or three chefs or cooks, or you may need 10, 12, 14!
+Depending on the size of your restaurant and layout of your restaurant kitchen, you may need only two or three chefs or cooks, or you may need 10, 12, or 14!

-An employee manual is a good idea for any restaurant (or any business for that matter).
-An employee manual outlines all your expectations for job performance as well as job descriptions, safety procedures and any other communication you want to convey concerning your restaurant.
+An employee manual is a good idea for any restaurant (or any business, for that matter).
+An employee manual outlines all your expectations for job performance as well as job descriptions, safety procedures, and any other communication you want to convey concerning your restaurant.
 An employee manual helps new restaurant employees start on the right foot, and minimizes confusion and misunderstandings later on.

 Nobody wants to think their employees will steal from them.
-But the hard truth is that no matter how well you think you know your employees there is always a possibility of theft.
+But the hard truth is that, no matter how well you think you know your employees, there is always a possibility of theft.
 Whether it is theft in the form of stolen alcohol or free food to friends, employee theft costs restaurants money.
-Have a system in place to minimize the chances of employee theft, before it happens.
+Have a system in place to minimize the chances of employee theft—before it happens.